vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 I wanted my presentation like this.\
 Only with the numbers of days instead of the full date as the state value.\
-Also, a more subtle default icon.
+Also, a more subtle icon which match the rest of the icons on my dashboard.

 <img src="images_afvalbeheer/days_countdown.png" alt="countdown" width="400px">

-To get this done, you need to create some new helper sensors with the countdown in days as state.
+To get this done, I needed to create some new helper sensors with the countdown in days as state value.\
-Add this to `configuration.yaml` (or add it to `sensor.yaml` without the first `sensor:` line)
+Add this to `configuration.yaml` (or add it to `sensor.yaml` without the first `sensor:` line.)

 ```yaml
 {% raw %}